 There is a natural poetry produced by the joy of exploring our amazing countryside and communities.
-Poet Andrew Carnegie has offered to capture some of this for The Great Big Walk, hoping to share some of the wonder that the Welsh team, Richard Parry and Merlin Blockley, experience as they walk from Batley to Wales.
+Poet Andrew Carnegie has offered to capture some of this for The Big Lunch community walk, hoping to share some of the wonder that the Welsh team, Richard Parry and Merlin Blockley, experience as they walk from Batley to Wales.

 Reflecting upon The Great Big Walk starting today in Batley, just one of many communities that form the United Kingdom, today the hub for five walks departing many miles to bring smiles across our land.

 Google maps pleads, as I zoom past Leeds to Batley,

 Noting Lower Soothill, contemplate a clue to an industrious past,

 Divinely seven miles equidistant, Bradford road to Leeds,